 I’m not sure if Old Town Newhall looks like a hundred million bucks, but it’s more than halfway there in terms of tax expenditures ($50M was the figure that Leon Worden and others gave for City investment in Newhall to date, and this project adds another $20M or so).
 The theater development will be the biggest step yet toward Newhall’s gentrification.

 The crowd cheered, and it was time for the last round of public participation.
 Only Cam Noltemeyer spoke, and more memorable than her remarks was her opening line at the microphone.
 Standing with steely contempt for the antics of those celebrating around her, she asked, “Could you calm down the rabble-rousers, please?”
 She complained about the “gift of public funds” and asked about redevelopment agency titles/capacities.
 The meeting ended a minute before 11.

 Appendix: Whole Foods is to SoDoSoPa as Laemmle is to Old Town Newhall

-Below is a transcript from a recent episode of South Park (“buy modafinil boots“) that explores gentrification of South Park’s rundown urban center.
-A number of cities though the script was specifically buy modafinil bangkok, and it certainly works well for Newhall.
+Below is a transcript from a recent episode of South Park (“buy modafinil bangkok“) that explores gentrification of South Park’s rundown urban center.
+A number of cities though the script was specifically buy modafinil bulk powder, and it certainly works well for Newhall.
 In other words, it shows that Santa Clarita’s pursuit of more cultural sophistication is making it a cultural cliche, right down to the twinkling white lights in the trees that say hey, I’ve gentrified.
 Just replace “SodoSoPa” with “Old Town Newhall” and “Whole Foods” with “Laemmle” in the script.